Healthy Homes Assessment Haumoana

 Haumoana Moisture Ingress & Drainage

-Properties that are rented must be equipped with effective drainage for the removal of floodwaters, surface water and groundwater, with an appropriate outfall or runoff.
-Making sure that water has a location to go and that it doesn’t get sucked into buildings is a vital aspect of making sure your property is dry.
+Rental properties must have efficient drainage for the removal of the stormwater and surface waters, and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that the water has a location to go, and that it isn’t allowed to remain beneath structures is an important aspect of making sure your property is dry.

-Alongside the drainage system that will prevent moisture ingress, if your rental has an enclosed gap between your floor and the surface, a ground moisture barrier must be constructed if it is reasonably practicable to do so.
+In addition to a drainage system to prevent the ingress of moisture, if your apartment has an enclosed gap between the floor and the surface, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.

-Ground moisture barriers are generally a polythene sheet laid over the ground to prevent any moisture in the ground from entering the building.
-It also helps to prevent water damage to the floor insulation.
+An underground moisture barrier generally a sheet of polythene that is placed over the ground, to block any moisture in the ground from getting into the structure.
+It also helps in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection